Azure/container-apps-deploy-action/README.md

 If a previously built image has already been pushed to the ACR instance and is provided to this action, no application source is required and the image will be used when creating or updating the Container App.

+## Data/Telemetry Collection Notice

+By default, this GitHub Action collects the following pieces of data for Microsoft:
+- The Container App build and deploy scenario targeted by the user
+  - _i.e._, used the Oryx++ Builder, used a provided/found Dockerfile, or provided a previously built image
+  - _Note_: the image name is _not_ collected
+- The processing time of the GitHub Action, in milliseconds
+- The result of the GitHub Action
+  - _i.e._, succeeded or failed
+- If the Oryx++ Builder is used, events and metrics relating to building the provided application using Oryx

+If you want to disable data collection, please set the `disableTelemetry` argument to `true`.

 ## Prerequisites

 Prior to running this action, a set of Azure resources and GitHub Actions are either required or optional depending on